Welcome To Part 3 of the Bearded Dragon Care Sheet: Bearded Dragon Lighting Requirements!

 Next we will go over each type of bulb and how to select the best bulbs for your specific needs.

 These bulbs come in lengths ranging from 15 inches to 48 inches in length.
-The length you need will depend on the length of the enclosure.
+The length you need will depends on the length of the enclosure.

 For instance, if the enclosure is 60 inches long the shortest bulb you should use is 48 inches in length.
-If the enclosure is greater than 60 inches long then you will need to use two or more bulbs to supply enough UVA and UVB radiation over the length of the enclosure.
+If the enclosure is greater than 60 inches long then you will need to use two or more bulbs to supply enough UV radiation over the length of the enclosure.

-Fluorescent tube bulbs need to be housed in a hood or ballast that is specifically designed for use with reptile bulbs.
-These bulbs also tend to lose their intensity over time and need to be replaced about every six months in order to provide optimum radiation.
+House fluorescent tube bulbs in a hood or ballast specifically designed for use with reptile bulbs.
+Replace bulbs every 6 months to provide optimum radiation output.

 Compact Fluorescent Bulbs

-In recent years compact fluorescent bulbs have gained popularity in the reptile husbandry world.
-These are the “curly” or “twisty” looking bulbs.
+In recent years compact fluorescent bulbs (CFL) have gained popularity in the reptile husbandry world.
+These are the “curly” or mini fluorescent bulbs.

 There has been some debate within the reptile-keeping community over the safety of these bulbs.
 There have been instances where the bulb has caused some reptiles to suffer from burned eyes leading to cases of blindness in the pet.

 As we mentioned, this has been highly debated.
 Some users have experienced no detrimental effects from the bulbs, while others swear against their use.

 A preferred lighting option for many bearded dragon owners and breeders is the Mercury Vapor bulb.
 These bulbs provide adequate amounts of both UVA and UVB rays and also provide heat.